Chetoh16/watching-you/README.md

 ![Favourites-Screen](./ReactWatchlist/frontend/src/assets/favoruites-screen.png)

 ## How It's Made:
-Tech used: `HTML, CSS, React, Vite, JavaScript, TMDB API`
+- Technologies Used: `HTML, CSS, React, Vite, JavaScript, TMDB API`

 The application retrieves movie data from the TMDB API and displays popular movies on the Home page.
 React state is used to manage dynamic data such as the movie list, search results, and loading status.